ray-sjsu/cs-157a-group-d1-fall-2025/README.md

 18. Open the project directory.
 19. In Intellj, select the `src` folder as a `Sources Root`.
 20. On the top right, click the green `Run` button or equivalent to start the program.
+21. To create the tables and populate the database, enter `999` to reset the database.
 ---

 ## General Structure